 Post medieval Ropley

 The post medieval period of Ropley is incredibly well documented.
-The court rolls of Ropley, documents detailing land acquisitions and transfers dating back to the 1300s compiled in the 1600s are a remarkable view into the lives of many people that have lived, worked and farmed in Ropley over the centuries.
-These papers are all remarkably well preserved in the Winchester College archives and are in the process of being uploaded to the online archive.
-Four Marks, Ropley’s former hamlet was first recorded in one of these documents as ‘fowremarkes’ in the 1550s.
+The previously mentioned court rolls of Ropley, document and detail land acquisitions and transfers dating back to the 1300s and compiled in the 1600s.
+These records are a remarkable view into the lives of the many people that lived in Ropley over the centuries.
+These papers are all remarkably well preserved in the Winchester College archives.
+Four Marks, Ropley’s former hamlet was first recorded in a perambulation document as ‘fowremarkes’ in the 1550s.
+The document details the boundary of the Manor of Alresford and lists many local place names.
 By the mid 1600s the civil war was raging in Hampshire, Ropley was between two major battlefields in Hampshire, Alton in 1643 and Cheriton in 1644, the parish therefore fell victim to a lot of military traffic.
 It was said that the troops of Sir William Waller mustered on Four Marks Hill.
-The traces of military footfall are to be found in some places in Ropley such as a lead cannonball made for a Falconet Cannon (BELOW) and buckles.
+The traces of military footfall are to be found throughout Ropley, such as a lead cannonball made for a Falconet Cannon (below), buckles, buttons, smaller ammunition and coins.

 In the early 1700s Ropley was the first parish nationwide to be enclosed by act of parliament, this part of Ropley’s history is likely most well known as enclosures are arguably the single-most significant change to British landscape and how we perceive it.
-Still now long rectangular fields in Four Marks are visible, where once the common fields of Ropley stood.
+Even today long rectangular fields in Four Marks are visible, where once the common fields of Ropley stood.